Updated November 2022

 There’s plenty to keep you occupied between the Old Town, An Hoi and the beach, but the discerning traveler would be wise to check out a few other options as well.
-Mainly situated between the Old Town and the coast, you’ll find some of Hoi An’s finest and quirkiest watering holes, from the two leading sports bars to the craft beer-tastic Hoi An Brewery.
+Mainly situated between the Old Town and the coast, you’ll find some of Hoi An’s finest and quirkiest watering holes, from the 3 Dragons Sports Bar to the craft beer-tastic Hoi An Brewery.